 We present an example that illustrates most of the concepts of service management for WCO.
 The scenario concerns the process of transporting goods from providers to consumers.
-The products are placed shelves which are part of rolling carts.
-Each cart is equipped with a wireless sensor node, called a micronode.
+The products are placed on shelves which are fitted to rolling carts.
+Each cart is equipped with a wireless sensor node, termed a micronode.
 The nodes on the carts communicate with each other wirelessly, creating an ad-hoc network.
-They function on a battery, so energy saving is a major issue.
-Sensors called piconodes are placed on each shelf of the cart for monitoring the environmental conditions, which are essential when the transport involves delicate and perishable goods (such as flowers).
+They are powered by batteries, so energy saving is a major objective.
+Sensors called piconodes are placed on each shelf of the cart for a precise control of environmental conditions when the delicate and perishable goods (such as flowers) are being transported.

-Fig. 1: Process diagram.
 Carts gather on allocated grid rectangles within the expedition floor.

-In this scenario we focus on the expedition floor, which is a place used by the transport company to regulate the shipment process.
+In this scenario, we focus on the expedition floor, which is a place used by the transport company for the shipment process.
 A large grid is painted on the expedition floor and each cell of the grid is associated with a certain shop.
-Loaded carts arrive to the expedition floor and are placed depending on the shop they are assigned to.
+Loaded carts arrive on the expedition floor and are placed depending on the shop they are assigned to.
 The carts belonging to one shop are grouped together and occupy a part of, one or more adjacent grid cells, depending on the number of carts.

-A fixed infrastructure of sensor nodes is placed regularly in the grid on the expedition floor.
-These nodes are referred to as beacons and will enable the localization process.
-They have enough energy, as they are connected to the mains.
-Beacons will also act as communication gateways between the cart nodes and a central coordinator, called Central System (CS), which is a computer in charge of coordinating all actions within the expedition floor.
+A fixed infrastructure of sensor nodes is placed uniformly in the grid on the expedition floor.
+These nodes are referred to as beacons and will facilitate the localization process.
+They are connected to the mains electrical supply, so energy saving is not a priority.
+Beacons will also act as communication gateways between the cart nodes and a central coordinator, called Central System (CS), which is a computer in charge of coordinating all actions on the expedition floor.

-CS informs the beacons on the assignment of carts to cells, on the environmental conditions that have to be observed and on the deadlines for carts gathering.
-The beacons actively calculate positions of the carts and verify correct gathering, environment conditions and deadlines.
+CS informs the beacons about: (1) the assignment of carts to cells, (2) the environmental conditions that have to be observed and (3) the deadlines for carts to gather.
+The beacons actively calculate positions of the carts and verify correct gathering, environmental conditions and deadlines.
 The events and results of the monitoring process are transmitted back to CS.

 Figure 1 illustrates the process.
 The filled carts are placed on the expedition floor on certain grid cells, which are delimited by beacon nodes.
-Groups of carts placed within adjacent cells are transported together in the same trailer.
+Groups of carts placed within adjacent cells are then transported together in the same trailer.